Beetlezebub/UltimateJavaRepository/Unit07/README.md

 Can't used an enhanced for loop for this because the selction sort algorithm needs to know the index of the items it's working with
 How does the swap occur?
 A 3rd variable is needed to temporarily hold on to the swapped value from the array since variable can only hold one thing at a time

+### Insertion Sort
+The insertion sort is characterized by building a sorted structure as it proceeds.
+It inserts each value it finds at the appropriate location in the data structure.
+This is often accomplished by using a while loop as the inner loop

+Why use a while loop?
+As soon as the condition is failed a while loop won't execute again, if a for loop was chosen a much more complex middle section of the for loop header is required.
+Why is the insertion sort better than selection sort?
+The structure is sorted up to the current value of execution.

+### Counting Steps
+When looking at algorithms main comparisons are how efficent they are (how fast they execute) How often is each line executed?
+Simple blocks only execute once, while the execution count is multiplied when inside a nested loop.
+Selection and insertion sorting algorithms are essentially quadratic functions since a loop over an entire array or ArrayList means that the inner and outer loops execute as many times as there areelements to compare.
+Even loops optimized to not execute ALL elements count as functions.

 ## 7.7 - Ethical Issues Around Data Collection